-A course designed to help students analyze a variety of academic texts and complete a series of writing assignments designed to teach them how to interpret arguments, identify constraints and bias, conduct, organize and present research.
+A course designed to help students analyze a variety of academic texts and complete a series of writing assignments designed to teach them how to interpret arguments, identify constraints

 History

 HS 150 (eCombination)

 U.S. History and Government

 This course is a review in U.S. history and an examination of how events have shaped our present government.
 Emphasis will be placed on governmental organization and how each student fits into their process to become a responsible citizen and voter.